jclemans/Non-Profit/README.md

 Features
 --------
 ####Complete:
-* None yet

-####To Do:
 * Create CRUD/L functionality for non-profits.
 No user auth or images yet.

 * Let users choose a non-profit to donate to.
 To do this, use the Stripe API.

+####To Do:

-* Now, non-profits want the option to have their donors opt for monthly donations.
+* Non-profits want the option to have their donors opt for monthly donations.
 Use Stripe subscriptions to bill their card for $15 per month if they choose monthly donations.

 * Not everyone wants to donate $15/month.
 Let non-profits create different donation tiers by adding subscriptions.
 Hint: A non-profit has many subscriptions.